fangpenlin/framework-playbook/README.md

 ansible-playbook main.yaml -K
 ```

-Tags can be added, for example, say if you only want to install fingerprint reader, you can ru
+Tags can be added, for example, say if you only want to install fingerprint reader, you can run

 ```bash
 ansible-playbook main.yaml -K -t fprint